EnzoRobaina/javascript-kml-parser/README.md

 Web version: http://kml-parser.ga/

 Desktop version:
-Either clone and run the executable files from root folder or deploy with npm from your command line:
+Deploy with npm from your command line:

 ```bash
 # Clone this repository